NationalUniversitySystem/dev-knowledge-hub/docs/content-management/partnership-pages.md

 # Partnership page workflow:

-[NOTE below content might be out-of-date]
+?> _TODO_ Below content is from prior dev documentation.
+May be out-of-date.

 ## NU (WES):